 A couple of years ago, Chewan sold aftermarket parts.
 It was all about quantity, not quality, and he got fed up with it.
 Burned out, he quit and went for a long camping trip, which is where he found his inspiration to start a workshop and build products to modify vehicles for camping trips.
 High quality and a high service are what Romance Factory is all about.

-He asked his friend Changwoo to join him in the adventure, and they are finding a market in the increasing number of Koreans who love the outdoors – camping and hiking in particular – and who after their typical super-long workweek, head for nature in weekends (read here).
+He asked his friend Changwoo to join him in the adventure, and they are finding a market in the increasing number of Koreans who love the outdoors – camping and hiking in particular – and who after their typical super-long workweek, head for nature on weekends.

 With Dong-su as the third employee, the team was set on solving the Land Cruiser’s problems – well, the urgent ones, at least.